-- 10. If the delegates decide to review the entire resolution without suspending the line by line, then informal consultations on the amendments would not begin until after the line by line review is completed. - 11.
-If there are any amendments that delegates are having difficulty reaching consensus on what to do during informal consultations, they should be "bracketed" or set aside for further discussion later on, so that the delegates can first focus on those amendments that are easier to reach agreement on. - 12.
+- 8. These amendments are neither friendly or unfriendly and are never voted on during informal consultations.
+Every time the wording of an entire paragraph has been agreed to by the delegates it should be marked "Agreed ad ref" to indicate that the Working Group has temporarily agreed to the text in that paragraph. - 9.
+If the delegates decide to review the entire resolution without suspending the line by line, then informal consultations on the amendments would not begin until after the line by line review is completed. - 10.
+If there are any amendments that delegates are having difficulty reaching consensus on what to do during informal consultations, they should be "bracketed" or set aside for further discussion later on, so that the delegates can first focus on those amendments that are easier to reach agreement on. - 11.
 After going through all the amendments at least once, the delegates should return to those amendments that have been "bracketed".
-Facilitators should be present to help delegates reach agreement on these amendments. - 13.
-After all amendments have been resolved, the Facilitator will scroll through the entire resolution one last time and ask the delegates to carefully read the text to make sure there are no further objections. - 14.
-If new amendments are proposed during the final review, they are immediately discussed until agreement has been reached and every paragraph is marked "Agreed ad ref". - 15.
-If consensus has been reached early and time still remains in the Working Group, delegates can go back and add more text.
-If new text is added, it must be reviewed and any amendments that are proposed to the new text must be debated in the manner set forth in this handbook. - 16.
-Once consensus is reached on the draft resolution in each Working Group, all of the delegates reconvene in Committee of the Whole one last time to present the resolution to the Chair of the COW before it is officially adopted in the Closing Plenary of the Asembly.
+Facilitators should be present to help delegates reach agreement on these amendments. - 12.
+After all amendments have been resolved, the Facilitator will scroll through the entire resolution one last time and ask the delegates to carefully read the text to make sure there are no further objections. - 13.
+If new amendments are proposed during the final review, they are immediately discussed until agreement has been reached and every paragraph is marked "Agreed ad ref" - 14.
+If consensus has been reached early and time still remains, delegates can go back and add more text.
+If new text is added, it must be reviewed and any amendments that are proposed to the new text must be debated in the manner set forth in this handbook. - 15.
+Once consensus is reached on the draft resolution, the draft resolution is officially adopted in the Closing Plenary of the Assembly.